sahasatvik/sahasatvik.github.io/cv.typ

 #cvitem("Coding")[
   Contributed to writing and maintaining the
   #link("https://github.com/ParthBibekar/Welearn-bot")[welearn-bot] project, a
-  command line interface for my institute’s learning platform.
+  command line interface for IISER Kolkata's learning platform.

   Designed and wrote the
   #link("https://www.iiserkol.ac.in/~maths.club/")[website] of Identity, the